dtminnick/value/reference/readme.md

 ## File Structure

-- `config.ini` -
+- `config.ini` - Stores MySQL login credentials and connection details.
 - `app.py` - The main GUI application.
 - `database.py` - Database interaction layer.
-- `downloader.py` -
+- `downloader.py` - Utility class; handles the downloading of query results to a csv file.
-- `messenger.py` -
+- `messenger.py` - Utility class; displays messages and logging output in application.
-- `widget_binder.py` -
+- `widget_binder.py` - Utility class; manages and synchronizes values across multiple Tkinter widgets.

+## Config.ini

+This file stores MySQL login credentials and connection details in a structured format under a section named [value].
+Each line represents a key-value pair used to establish a connection to a MySQL database:

+`host = localhost`: Specifies that the MySQL server is running on the local machine.

+`user = root`: The username used to connect to the MySQL server.

+`password = XXXXXXXX`: Placeholder for the actual password associated with the user.

+`database = value`: The name of the database to connect to.

+This file can be securely read by the `database.py` codes (e.g., using configparser) to centralize and separate configuration from code.

 ## Class Structure Diagram

-The following diagrams provide a clear visual map of the system's structure: its classes, attributes, methods, and relationships.
+The following diagram provides a clear visual map of the system's structure: its classes, attributes, methods, and relationships.

 ![Class Structure Diagram](class_structure.png)

 ## Error Handling

-To display exception messages from value_db.py in value_app.py, code in value_db.py raises exceptions instead of just printing them.
-Errors are then caught in value_app.py to be displayed in the GUI.
+Exception messages are raised from `database.py` and other classes, and displayed in the application using the functionality of `messenger.py`.

-To accomplish this, database calls are wrapped in try-except blocks and any error messages are displayed via message boxes.
+To accomplish this, database calls and other functions are wrapped in try-except blocks and any error messages are displayed via message boxes.

 Here’s a comprehensive README section for SQL integration, detailing the database connection, functions, and usage for `value_db.py`.
 This documentation will help developers understand how to work with the MySQL database in your project.

 ## SQL Integration Guidelines

 ### Overview

-This project includes `value_db.py`, which provides a Python-based interface to a MySQL database.
+This project includes `database.py`, which provides a Python-based interface to a MySQL database.
 The database handles value measurement operations, allowing users to insert, fetch, update, and delete records efficiently.

 ### Database Connection

-The `Database` class in `value_db.py` establishes a connection to a MySQL database using the following credentials (configured in the script):
+The `Database` class in `value_db.py` establishes a connection to a MySQL database using the following credentials (configured in the `config.ini` file):

 - **Host:** `localhost`
 - **User:** `root`
 - **Password:** `XXXXXXXX`
 - **Database:** `value`

-To modify the connection settings, update the `__init__` method in `value_db.py` accordingly.
+To modify the connection settings, update the configuration file.

 ### Methods Overview